 First, where does sulfur dioxide come from?
-There are two primary sources for sulfur dioxide, or SO2, in wine.
+There are two primary sources for sulfur dioxide, or SO_2 , in wine.
 One source is from yeast.
 Different strains of yeast can produce anywhere from 10 ppm to 80 ppm during primary alcoholic fermentation.
 Most commercial strains for winemaking produce only 10 - 30 ppm, so they are generally preferred.
-The amount of SO2 produced by a given strain of yeast is also influenced by certain chemicals such as methionine and cysteine, but since these nutrients come from the grape juice itself, we need not be concerned about them.
-The second source of SO2 is from additions made by the winemaker.
+The amount of SO_2 produced by a given strain of yeast is also influenced by certain chemicals such as methionine and cysteine, but since these nutrients come from the grape juice itself, we need not be concerned about them.
+The second source of SO_2 is from additions made by the winemaker.

 Second, what does SO_2 do?
 At the levels usually desired in wine, sulfur dioxide does several things.
 When added early to grapes or juice, especially with white wines, it inhibits some of the enzymes that cause browning.
 This can be especially helpful if a pre-inoculation "cold soak" is planned for a delicate white wine such as a Muscat.
 Another reason for addition of SO_2 before primary fermentation is to control "wild" yeasts that are present on the grapes, but are not species usually found helpful in fermentation to wine alcohol levels.
-Sulfur dioxide added before primary fermentation, after primary fermentation, or after malolactic fermentation is desired, addition of sulfur dioxide before malolactic inoculation must be made at relatively low levels since malolactic bacteria are inhibited at moderate levels of Free SO_2 .
+Sulfur dioxide added before primary fermentation, after primary fermentation, or after malolactic fermentation can be used to control the growth of bacteria.
+But note, if malolactic fermentation is desired, addition of sulfur dioxide before malolactic inoculation must be made at relatively low levels since malolactic bacteria are inhibited at moderate levels of Free SO_2 .